The Wizard of Oz: Victor Fleming, the main director

-All the Oz sequences were filmed in three-strip Technicolor.
-The opening and closing credits, and the Kansas sequences, were filmed in black and white and colored in a sepia-tone process.
-Sepia-tone film was also used in the scene where Aunt Em appears in the Wicked Witch's crystal ball.
-The film was not the first to use Technicolor, which was introduced in The Gulf Between (1917).

 In Hamilton's exit from Munchkinland, a concealed elevator was installed to lower her below stage level, as fire and smoke erupted to dramatize and conceal her exit.
 The first take ran well, but on the second take, the burst of fire came too soon.
 The flames set fire to her green, copper-based face paint, causing third-degree burns to her hands and face.
 She spent three months recuperating before returning to work.
 Her green makeup had usually been removed with acetone due to its toxic copper content.
 Because of Hamilton's burns, makeup artist Jack Young removed the makeup with alcohol to prevent infection.

-King Vidor's finishing work as director

-On February 12, 1939, Fleming hastily replaced Cukor in directing Gone with the Wind.
-The next day, the studio assigned Fleming's friend, King Vidor, to finish directing The Wizard of Oz (mainly the early sepia-toned Kansas sequences, including Garland's singing of "Over the Rainbow" and the tornado).
-Although the film was a hit on its release, Vidor chose not to take public credit for his contribution until Fleming died in 1949.

 On-set treatment and abuse allegations

-Since the film has been released, credible stories have come out indicating that Judy Garland endured extensive abuse during and before filming from various parties involved.
-The studio went to extreme lengths to change her appearance including binding her chest and giving her Benzedrine tablets to keep her weight down, along with uppers and downers that caused giggling fits.
+In the decades since the film's release, credible stories have come out indicating that Judy Garland endured extensive abuse during and before filming.
+The studio went to extreme lengths to change her appearance, including binding her chest and giving her Benzedrine tablets to keep her weight down, along with uppers and downers that caused giggling fits.
 There were claims that various members of the cast pointed out her breasts and made other lewd comments.
-The director Victor Fleming slapped her during the Cowardly Lion's introduction scene when Garland could not stop laughing at Lahr's performance.
+Victor Fleming slapped her during the Cowardly Lion's introduction scene when Garland could not stop laughing at Lahr's performance.
 Once the scene was done, Fleming, reportedly ashamed of himself, ordered the crew to punch him in the face.
 Garland, however, kissed him instead.
+She continued to wear false teeth that fit over her own upper teeth that were misaligned.
+She also wore a rubber disc in each nostril to change the shape of her nose.
+She would wear the teeth and discs on camera for another five years until her involvement in Meet Me In St. Louis, whereupon makeup artist Dorothy Ponedel promptly threw the teeth and discs in a drawer after Garland said, "I'm supposed to wear these."
 Claims have been made in memoirs that the frequently drunk actors portraying the Munchkins propositioned and pinched her.
-There were also allegations that she was groped by Louis B. Mayer.
+Garland said that she was groped by Louis B. Mayer.